apache/nifi-minifi-cpp/minifi_rust/extensions/minifi_rs_playground/minifi_rs_playground.md

 ### Description

-Writes the contents of a FlowFile to the local file system.
+RUST TEST PROCESSOR: Writes the contents of a FlowFile to the local file system.

 ### Properties